Internship

 Compensation:

-• Internships: Can be paid or unpaid, depending on the organization and local labor laws.
+• Internships: These can be paid or unpaid, depending on the organization and local labor laws.

 • Part-Time Jobs: Offer financial compensation for the hours worked.